How to Write a Cover Letter for a Job (With Examples and Tips)

 What is a cover letter, and when do you need one?

-A cover letter is a one-page document, around four to five brief paragraphs long, that goes into more detail about your career.
-It can be especially useful when your application makes it past an applicant tracking system (ATS) and into the hands of a hiring manager, or if you’ve been asked to email your application directly.
+A cover letter is a one-page document, around four to five brief paragraphs long, that goes into detail about your career and expresses the reasons you're interested in a position.
+It can be especially useful when your application makes it past an applicant tracking system (ATS) and into the hands of a hiring manager or when you email your application directly.

-There’s no strong consensus about cover letters: some recruiters and hiring managers prefer them, while others pay more attention to your resume and don’t review your letter.
-Still, there’s evidence that customized cover letters lead to more interviews than generic cover letters.
+Some recruiters and hiring managers prefer cover letters, while others pay more attention to your resume.
+Still, you'll find evidence that customized cover letters lead to more interviews than generic cover letters.

 When should you include a cover letter?